-Superficial differences aside, ‘Brave New World’ is quintessentially Iron Maiden.
-Those cultured references to English literature, sober yet deceptively dark overtones, and compositions almost bordering on progressive metal.
-Not to mention the galloping bass lines, rich melodic riffs and operatic vocals – basically, all Iron Maiden signatures are exhibited here.
+Superficial differences aside, ‘Brave New World’ is quintessential Iron Maiden.
+Those references to English literature, sober yet deceptively dark overtones, and compositions bordering on progressive metal.
+Not to mention the galloping bass lines, rich melodic riffs and vocals absolutely operatic – all essential Iron Maiden signatures.

 Azazel — The fallen angel, sets the tone for a mercilessly melodic Out Of The Silent Planet.
-Lyrics are not exactly C. S. Lewis’s fiction, but it’s a brutal blend of catchy riffs and vivid imagery – “Withered hands, withered bodies begging for salvation.
-Deserted by the hand of Gods of their own creation.” — anticipating an eventual apocalyptic end — “Nations cry underneath decaying skies above.
+Lyrics are not exactly C. S. Lewis’s fiction, but it’s a blend of catchy riffs and vivid imagery.
+“Withered hands, withered bodies begging for salvation.
+Deserted by the hand of Gods of their own creation.” — anticipating an eventual apocalypse — “Nations cry underneath decaying skies above.
 You are guilty, the punishment is death for all who live.”
 Finally, leaving the listener reeling with a devastating chorus – “Out of the silent planet, dreams of desolation.
 Out of the silent planet, Come the demons of creation”.

-A markedly refined take is reserved for the last.
-Actually, a civilized mind might have already pondered —“When a person turns to wrong, is it a want to be, belong? –– “But what makes a man decide, take the wrong or righteous road” — indeed “There’s a grey place between black and white.”
+A markedly refined take is reserved for the end.
+Actually, any civilized mind would have already pondered —“When a person turns to wrong, is it a want to be, belong? –– “But what makes a man decide, take the wrong or righteous road” — indeed “There’s a grey place between black and white.”
 More decisively — “But everyone does have the right to choose the path that he takes”.

-The artistic sensibilities that shaped Iron Maiden is being subtly explored here – “We all like to put the blame on society these days.
+The artistic sensibilities that shaped Iron Maiden are all being subtly explored here – “We all like to put the blame on society these days.
 But what kind of good or bad a new generation brings.
 Sometimes take just more than that to survive be good at heart.
 There is evil in some of us no matter what will never change.”
-Essentially, where others adopt contentious and naive stands, Iron Maiden simply enlightens — illustrating that not so thin line separating the rare eminent from the mediocres.
+Essentially, where others adopt contentious naive stands, Iron Maiden simply enlightens, illustrating that not so thin line separating the rare eminent from the mediocres.